-The High Resolution Climate Modelling group is a long-standing collaboration between scientists from two UK institutions - the National Centre for Atmospheric Science (Climate Directorate) and Met Office Hadley Centre - at the frontier of exploiting weather-resolving models to simulate the building blocks of Earth's climate.
+The High Resolution Climate Modelling group is a long-standing collaboration between scientists from two UK institutions at the frontier of exploiting weather-resolving models to simulate the building blocks of Earth's climate—the National Centre for Atmospheric Science (Climate Directorate) and Met Office Hadley Centre for Climate Science and Services.

 Climate models are crucial tools for analysing observations of weather and climate in a consistent physical framework.
 Analysis of past observations helps us interpret observed historical changes in the climate system and develop more robust projections of future climate change.
 However, an important research frontier is establishing the ability of current-generation climate models to provide societies with accurate and reliable predictions of regional climate change, particularly the statistics of extreme events and high-impact weather, which are required for global and local adaptation strategies.

 The Weather and Climate Research Programme (WCRP) Modelling Panel (WMP) recently concluded: "regional projections from the current generation of climate models were sufficiently uncertain to compromise the goal of providing society with reliable predictions of regional climate change.
 Therefore, a major recommendation by the group was that, to meet the expectations of society, it is both necessary and possible to revolutionise climate prediction.
 It is necessary because adaptation strategies require more accurate and reliable predictions of regional weather and climate extreme events than are possible with the current generation of climate models.
 It is possible firstly because of major advances in scientific understanding, secondly because of the development of seamless prediction systems which unify weather and climate prediction, thus bringing insights and constraints of weather prediction into the climate change arena, and thirdly because of the ever-expanding power of computers."

 Two recent NCAS-Climate flagship high-resolution climate modelling projects, HiGEM and UJCC, operated in collaboration with the UK Met Office, were among the first to demonstrate the importance of these needs and opportunities, placing the UK's Natural Environment Research Council (NERC) at the frontier of climate modelling and prediction.
 Current projects, including UPSCALE and PRIMAVERA, continue this work.